-Welcome to the IMPACT Cymbal Line!
+Welcome to IMPACT Percussion!

-On behalf of our admin team, instructional staff, design team, and Board of Directors, we would like to sincerely thank you for your interest in participating in IMPACT 2023.
-Our mission at IMPACT is to empower all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
-We carry out our organization's mission by creating an educational environment that fosters performance, positivity, and growth at the highest level.
-In other words, it is our goal to be the best we can be!
+On behalf of our administrative, design, and instructional teams, we would like to sincerely thank you for your interest in participating in IMPACT Percussion's 2024 season.
+Our 2024 season will be our 10th season, and our entire team is looking forward to putting together a remarkable year packed with meaningful moments, personal growth and development, and inspiring experiences.

+IMPACT Percussion's mission is to empower youth to reach their full potential through achieving excellence in the performing arts.
+We carry out our mission by creating an educational environment that fosters performance, positivity, and growth at the highest level.